isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-06-post-mulans-many-faces-the-different-versions-in-the-asian-childrens-literature-collection.md

 [^3]: The period that followed the Eastern Jin dynasty (东晋, 317–420) and before the establishment of the Sui dynasty in 581 is commonly referred to as the Northern and Southern dynasties (南北朝).
 The Southern Dynasties (420–589) referred to the four dynasties, namely Song (宋), Qi (齐), Liang (梁) and Chen (陈), which ruled the southern part of China from Jiankang (建康, modern-day Nanjing).
 In contrast, the northern part of China was in a state of war from 304 to 439 [known to historians as the era of Sixteen Kingdoms (十六国)] until the Tuoba clan of the Xianbei established the (Northern) Wei dynasty ((北)魏) and conquered the most part of northern China.
 The regime under the Tuoba clan was short-lived and northern China was ruled under different clans and factions, each establishing their own dynasty.
 These dynasties were collectively referred to as the Northern dynasties.
 For more details, see Ebrey, P.B.
 (1996). *[The Cambridge illustrated history of China](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7598979)* (pp. 89–93).
 Cambridge; New York: Cambridge University Press.
 (Call no.: R 951 EBR)

 [^4]: For more details on the different versions of Mulan in different periods in the history of China, see Lan, F. (2003, Summer).
 The female individual and the empire: A historicist approach to Mulan and Kingston’s woman warrior. *Comparative Literature, 55* (3), 229–245.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website; Edwards, L. (2016). *[Women warriors and wartime spies of China](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202668697)* (pp. 17–39).
 Cambridge, United Kingdom; New York, New York: Cambridge University Press.
 (Call no.: 355.0092 EDW); Yang, Q. (2018).
-Mulan in China and America: From premodern to modern. *Comparative Literature: East & West, 2* (1), 45–59.
-Retrieved from Taylor & Francis Online website.
+Mulan in China and America: From premodern to modern. *Comparative Literature: East &amp; West, 2* (1), 45–59.
+Retrieved from Taylor &amp; Francis Online website.

 [^5]: Yang, 2018, pp. 49–50.